1.c) Stars, expansion of the Universe and dark energy

 Going back to Global Astrophysics, let us present main developments and precisions regarding astronomical objects in outer space, expansion of the Universe and dark energy.

 Global Astrophysics uses a different approach, as it proposes the simultaneous existence of processes of contraction and expansion of the Universe.
-Also, these processes do not alter Euclidean space, simply the volume occupied by the global aether.
-In other words, Euclidean space is a concept and a concept very useful that is better not to revise ever for the sake of sane reasoning.
+Also, these processes do not alter Euclidean space, merely the volume occupied by the global aether.
+In other words, Euclidean space is a suitable concept, and that is better not to revise ever for the sake of sound reasoning.

 We must bear in mind that both expansion and contraction of the Universe are indeed coherent with the available information.
 Of course, the expansion is predominant in the big scale.